antoniocigna/BilingBuilder/README.md

 The language used is the local one if available otherwise English is used.
 But the user can change it pressing a button.

 ## Disclaimer
-My mother tongue is Italian, I know that the English I use is not so good.
-If you like to change the English messages please:
+My mother tongue is Italian, I know that the English I use is not so good, so if you want to change the English messages please:
 * change the file **BilingBuilder_msg_en.txt**  in the folder **BilingBuilder_make_messages**
 * run **BilingBuilder_message_script_making.html**,  it writes a script file in the user download folder
 * copy it in the **BilingBuilder** folder and rename it to **BilingBuilder_txtmsg.js**